 This stroller is 35.3 lbs.
 This weight puts it on par with the double jogging strollers.
 Only a few strollers in this review weigh more.
-Many side-by-side options, like Baby Jogger City Mini 2 Double, are lighter with a quick fold.
+Many side-by-side options are lighter with a quick fold.
 This stroller is also large when folded.
 It was one of the largest in our full-size stroller review as a single stroller.
 Here it is the largest, measuring 33,163 cubic inches when folded.
 The size can be reduced if you remove the seats, but this is a hassle to do anywhere but at home.
-So, if you need compact or lightweight, this is not the one for you.
+So, if you need compact or lightweight, this is not for you.

-This stroller's fabric is a tightly woven nylon that nicely fits the seat frames and canopy.
-It wipes to clean and is somewhat liquid resistant.
+This stroller's fabric is a tightly woven nylon that fits the seat frames and canopy nicely.
+It wipes to clean and is somewhat liquid-resistant.
 The sunshade looks nice and stays taut when open.
-The passenger bumper and the pushing handles are nicely wrapped in leatherette, with only a few errant threads.
+The passenger bumper and the pushing handles are well-wrapped in leatherette, with only a few errant threads.

-The silver frame has a cluttered look with tons of exposed rivets and joints, giving it a messy and involved look that doesn't seem to be necessary.
+The silver frame has a cluttered look with tons of exposed rivets and joints, giving it a messy and involved look that is unnecessary.
 The wheels are foam-filled plastic with a rubbery material coating them to help prevent slipping.